Shashank Upadhye

 Fun Stuff

-He is a USA Hockey® Level 3 certified ice hockey coach, a certified ice hockey referee, and a PADI® certified Master Scuba Diver; someday, he plans to invent (and patent) a way to play underwater hockey.
-He is also very active as a Scoutmaster for the Boy Scouts of America.
+He is a USA Hockey® Level 3 certified ice hockey referee, and a PADI® certified Master Scuba Diver; someday, he plans to invent (and patent) a way to play underwater hockey.
+He is also very active in the Boy Scouts of America (now Scouts BSA) where he has roles of Scoutmaster, Wilderness (bushcraft) Survival guide, Leave No Trace/Outdoor Ethics guide, Merit Badge Counselor, and Eagle Scout coach/mentor.
+In his other spare time, he studies asymmetric and guerilla warfare.

 EDUCATION